kenjiroono/nd013-c1-vision/README.md

 ### Set up
 This section should contain a brief description of the steps to follow to run the code for this repository.
 As mentioned in the project rubrics, GPU compatible system should be present for this.
-In my case, I have used Nvidia Geforce RTX 2060.

 - First the project files should be downloaded through git clone from [this repository](https://github.com/udacity/nd013-c1-vision-starter)
 - Navigate to the root directory of the project and use the docker file and requirements.txt from the "build" directory